borisdj/borisdj.github.io/_posts/2022-08-15-revolution-of-money.md

 21th - virtual asset (digital & distributed age)

 **More Definitions:**
-- Monetary / Economic energy (from [First Principles](https://fs.blog/first-principles/) Money is an exchange of energy - Econ 101)
-  - Bitcoin as information is a reduction of Entropy ([Bitcoin Information Theory B.I.T.](https://bitcoinmagazine.com/culture/bitcoin-information-theory-bit))
+- Hard Asset (Trust-Minimized)
+- * premium Commodity
+  * inalienable Digital Property (like a Collectible)
 - Future-Proof Money (Internet Native)
-  * most Ubiquitous cryptocurrency
+  * most Ubiquitous Cryptocurrency
-- Hard Asset (Trust-Minimized), Premium Commodity (like a Collectible), Inalienable Digital Property
+- Peaceful resistance from currency Devaluation / Debasement
 - Distributed universal Ledger, Open Standard and API (Application Programming Interface)
   * consensually shared and synchronized database, one source of truth/validation
 - Programmatic monetary policy, programmable money
   * narrow but powerful AI, financial singularity, unstoppable machine
+- First engineered monetary system in history of human race
+  * unique Financial Invention
 - [Triple-Entry Accounting](https://medium.com/uclcbt/is-bitcoin-really-triple-entry-accounting-df14e26ae3e7) - info stored with many third parties
-  * analogy from [Double bookkeeping](https://en.wikipedia.org/wiki/Double-entry_bookkeeping) (2 equal entries on opposite sides: Debit and Credit)
+  * analogy from [Double bookkeeping](https://en.wikipedia.org/wiki/Double-entry_bookkeeping) (2 equal entries on opposite sides: Debit and Credit; accounts [Payable & Receivable](https://www.netsuite.com/portal/resource/articles/accounting/accounts-payable-accounts-receivable.shtml))
-- Diversified index of entire world economy
 - Superior Monetary Network - interoperable protocol to transport value, convenient online payment experience
+  * solves economic calculation problem with continuous and instant market pricing
   * like leading Big Tech companies are networks: Google - information; Facebook - social;
+- Diversified index of entire world economy
 - Productive brain power capacity of Developers (Open Source project)
+- Modern Declaration of (monetary) Independence / Denationalization
+  * enables Sovereign individual (Self-Sufficient communities)
 - Financial Freedom technology and tool (Stateless and Permissionless public money)
   * gives you power over money, and ultimatel freedom to live on your own terms
-- Peaceful resistance from currency Devaluation / Debasement
-- Modern Declaration of (monetary) Independence / Denationalization
-  * enables Sovereign individual (Self-Sufficient communities)
+- New Social Contract (Novel form of Institution)
   * decouples neeed for large institutions from the network
-- New Social Contract (Novel form of Institution)
-  * [A Weapon for Peace, Not War](https://inbitcoinwetrust.substack.com/p/a-weapon-for-peace-not-war-bitcoin) (an Exit Strategy for Humans)
+- Decentralized monetary system in network Topology but also Philosophy
   * has internal checks and balances (wisdom of the crowd)
-- First engineered monetary system in history of human race
-  * unique Financial Invention
-- Decentralized monetary system in network Topology but also Philosophy
-- New Global financial system (not controlled by anyone - Neutral form of money)
 - Pilot project on how to run society in less centralized way
+- New Global financial system (Neutral form of money - not controlled by anyone)
+- Monetary / Economic energy (from [First Principles](https://fs.blog/first-principles/) Money is an exchange of energy - Econ 101)
+  * Bitcoin as information is a reduction of Entropy ([Bitcoin Information Theory B.I.T.](https://bitcoinmagazine.com/culture/bitcoin-information-theory-bit))
+- A Weapon for [Peace, Not war](https://inbitcoinwetrust.substack.com/p/a-weapon-for-peace-not-war-bitcoin) (an Exit Strategy for Humans)
+  * [war Deterrent](https://www.trustnodes.com/2021/08/14/bitcoin-is-a-war-deterrent-and-in-the-interest-of-us-national-security-says-space-force-engineer) - changes warfare from kinetic to electic energy
+  * future war apparatus goal will be [highest rate of energy-delivery](https://bitcoinmagazine.com/culture/bitcoin-and-teslas-peaceful-energy-vision) (Nikola Tesla envisioned peaceful energy)
 - Education vehicle, monetary curiosity
 - Fintech for poor people (Instrument of economic empowerment)
   * technology bridge to abundant future
 - Intellectual and radical thought experiment that we should not have human in charge of money
-- Persuasive idea that rewrites your mind, an inception
+  * persuasive idea that rewrites your mind, an inception
   * people are inspired to write about (this blog being proof)

 ### Other Cryptos [[ToC](#toc)]